haolpku/KeyVideoLLM/README.md

 # VideoLLMs Experiment Setup

-This repository contains the setup and requirements for conducting VideoLLMs experiments using the state-of-the-art framework, Videollava~\cite{video-llava}.
+This repository contains the setup and requirements for conducting KeyVideoLLM.

 ## Installation